 NACHA rules relate to fraud prevention because payment fraud has risen significantly in the US across the last decade, much of which has been perpetrated on the ACH network.
 These new rules have been introduced to add more verification and therefore protection for vendors and customers alike.

-NACHA currently prevents fraud by requiring companies to screen debits and micro-entires, but the updates will provide a broader overview.
+NACHA currently prevents fraud by requiring companies to screen debits and micro-entires, but the updates provide a broader overview.

 At Trustpair, we secure and streamline vendor onboarding by leveraging a unique account validation methodology.
 Go beyond the rules aimed at NACHA compliance and protect your entire supply chain with simplified account ownership verification.

-How can businesses prepare for NACHA compliance?
+How can businesses be NACHA 2026 compliant?

 - Account validation: at the start of every new client relationship, you should automatically verify the existence and ownership of the payment and business accounts.